rlepigre/ocaml-timed/README.md

 in an abstract notion of state.
 It can be used to emulate a pure interface while working with references.

 **Authors:** Rodolphe Lepigre & Christophe Raffalli

 Installation
 ------------

-The library has no dependency, but it requires `ocamlfind` for installation.
+The library has no dependency, but it is built using `dune`.
 You can use the following commands to compile and install.
 ```bash
 make
 make install
 ```

-The command `make` automatically produces the (`ocamldoc` format) documentation, which contains the same information as `timed.mli`.
-It can be visualized by opening the file `doc/index.html` using a web browser.

 Example
 -------